divine-agent/divine-agent/apps/README.md

 # Apps

-> A list of web applications.
+> A series of web applications.